AmazingAng/WTF-Solidity/Languages/en/03_Function_en/readme.md

 8. Using inline assembly that contains certain opcodes.

 I drew a Mario cartton to visualize `pure` and `view`.
-In the picture, the state variable is represented by Princess Peach, keywards are represented by three different characters.
+In the picture, the state variable is represented by Princess Peach, keywords are represented by three different characters.

 ![WHAT is pure and view in solidity?](https://images.mirror-media.xyz/publication-images/1B9kHsTYnDY_QURSWMmPb.png?height=1028&width=1758)